julianeon/clock/README.md

 ## Features

-This app the time digitally in the center of the screen, in the format of hours:minutes:seconds (the 12-hour format, or 'civilian time').
+This app displays the time digitally in the center of the screen, in the format of hours:minutes:seconds (the 12-hour format, or 'civilian time').

 Click on it to switch the time format display to military time.
 Click to revert it to civilian time.